 Whether the growth stage gives way to a sudden collapse or not depends on the parametrization of the model.
 Figure 4 depicts an example of a cycle in which the economy grows so rapidly at first that it reaches the low-informativeness region associated with a high m_t .
 In that case, the economy goes through an information cascade before the crash.
-This simulation uses the same parametrization as Figure 3, but with a slightly lower cost c so that investment rises faster and reaches higher levels than in the previous example.
-As a result, there comes a time at the end of the growth stage when agents are so optimistic that they herd on investing and m_t becomes uninformative.
-The economy thus enters a period akin to an information cascade, as described earlier, where almost all agents invest due to overly optimistic public beliefs, and in which markets almost cease to provide information.
-Through this mechanism, the economy may remain stuck for a long period of time with wrong beliefs and excessive investment.
+This simulation uses the same parametrization as in Figure 3, but with a higher common noise parameter $\bar{\xi}$ so that the distribution of private signals in the false-positive and the good states are more similar.
+Adoption rises faster and reaches higher levels than in the previous example.
+As a result, there comes a time at the end of the growth stage when agents are so optimistic that they herd on adoption and m_t becomes uninformative.
+The economy thus enters a period akin to an information cascade, as described earlier, where almost all agents adopt the technology due to overly optimistic public beliefs, and in which markets almost cease to provide information.
+Through this mechanism, the economy may remain stuck for a long period of time with wrong beliefs and excessive adoption.
 Because the flow of information is never exactly zero, the economy eventually exits the cascade.
-This event occurs when the belief about the false-positive state q_t reaches a threshold at which a sufficient fraction of agents stop investing, bringing back the economy to the region where m_t is informative.
-The crash takes place in a manner similar to the previous example: because of the high flow of information, beliefs converge more quickly to their true values and a belief reversal occurs in the later stages.17
+This event occurs when the belief about the false-positive state q_t reaches a threshold at which a sufficient fraction of agents stop adopting, bringing back the economy to the region where m_t is informative.
+The crash takes place in a manner similar to the previous example: beliefs converge more quickly to their true values as the flow of information increases.
+13,14